Social Commerce: This Field Needs a Fresh Start

 We are only at the beginning of social commerce.
 We think that now the ‘peak of inflated expectations’ has passed, we can now focus on creating approaches that deliver the results.
 More than becoming a nice add-on to a social media plan, those steps might become the main focus of your social media strategy, because it’s about what matters to a Web shop: using social media to drive traffic & conversions.

-Alex is CEO of Dialog Solutions, provider of Web software and services.
-He puts a strong focus on http://www.dialogfeed.com, a great tool to smartly republish social media streams back to the website to boost fans/followers, visits & conversions.
-Customers include MasterCard, L'Oréal, BNP Paribas, Danone & many others leading brands.
+Alex is Managing Director of Dialogfeed, a tool to smartly republish social media streams back to the website to boost fans/followers, visits & conversions, and create engagement through social login.
+Customers include BNP Paribas, Delhaize, France 24 & many others leading brands.

-Prior to that, he worked 5 years at McKinsey&Company, as a ...
+Prior to that, he worked 5 years at McKinsey&Company, as a consultant focusing on business development, ...

 Social Media Today